DID YOU KNOW – Foot Facts

 Ice or Heat for Plantar Fasciitis?

 One bit of advice you will be given by various physical therapists if you have plantar fasciitis is to roll the foot on a bottle of frozen water (ice).
 I cringe when I hear that advice.
 Ice is great because the “itis” in Plantar Fasciitis means your Plantar Fascia is inflamed, so ice is exactly what you need.
 But whereas HEAT helps to stretch muscles and other soft tissue like fascia, tendons and ligaments, ICE will help to shrink them.
 So if you roll your foot on a frozen bottle you are trying to stretch and shorten your soft tissue, like the Plantar Fascia, at the same time.
 That doesn’t make sense.
-I suggest you sit your feet on ice to reduce the inflammation, then let your feet warm up naturally, then do some gentle foot and leg stretches.
+I suggest you place your feet on ice to reduce the inflammation, then let your feet warm up naturally, then do some gentle foot and leg stretches.
 Putting some mild heat on your calf muscles and tendons to help them stretch when your feet have warmed up wouldn’t hurt.

 Heel Spur is an advance on Plantar Fasciitis (see above).
 If you have Plantar Fasciitis and do nothing about it, the bone may start growing out to meet the periosteum.
 Hence the bony growth called Heel Spur.
 That can be much harder to fix, more painful and sometimes requires other medical intervention.
 In some cases, surgery is suggested but a number of my clients have mentioned this has not only NOT worked, but led to even more foot problems.